Muddyblack/a-v-downloader/README.md

 - First you have to enter 'a' if you want to download Audio or 'v' for Videos
 - Next you have to enter a relative or absolute path that will be the download target folder or just hit Enter --> then it will save in ".\\Output"
 - After you can just enter the URL to download or use the commands below over and over again
+- If you want to use Spotify, you have to create a file named "Spotify_Application.info" with Spotfy API credential in first line and secret in second line

 All commands:
 =============